 Not all products are right for everyone and it is important to understand what each client is trying to achieve and identify any contra-indications before recommending a particular treatment.

-If you want to read more, the experts at Consulting Room really know what they're talking about and have put together some lines and wrinkles, dermal fillers, lip fillers, and also JUVÉDERM®, Botox®, Bocouture® FAQs just for you.
+If you want to read more, the experts at Consulting Room really know what they're talking about and have put together some what is botox and how does it work?, lines and wrinkles, dermal fillers, lip fillers, and also JUVÉDERM®, Botox®, Bocouture® FAQs just for you.

 If you're keen to get started with any of these treatments right away then you're in luck - those clever folks also have a list of trusted, accredited lines and wrinkles, dermal fillers, lip fillers and also JUVÉDERM®, Botox®, Bocouture® clinics in your area.

 Thanks to Clare who founded Appearance Based Medicine in 2004, driven by a desire to provide advanced facial rejuvenation solutions and aesthetic treatments to patients in Marlow, Buckinghamshire and the surrounding areas.